-A home mortgage rate calculator is a valuable tool for people who are currently renting, too, because it will help you calculate how much you’ll need to save up for a down payment in order to stop making monthly payments to a landlord and to start putting that money towards equity in your own home.
+A mortgage payment calculator is a valuable tool for people who are currently renting, too, because it will help you calculate how much you’ll need to save up for a down payment in order to stop paying a landlord every month and start putting that money towards equity in your own home.

 Buying a home is an incredibly rewarding experience and a big milestone in many people’s lives.
 For the vast majority of Albertans, their home will be the largest purchase they ever make, and finding the perfect mortgage will make a huge difference.